ProDigresser/project-1/README.md

 ![flag_details](screenshots/flag-details.png)
 ![game_win](screenshots/game-win.png)

-For fonts i used Impact for the game and Vabulous for the menu.
+For fonts I used Impact for the game and Vabulous for the menu.
 Impact is a common font, thick and easy to read.

 Vabulous on the other hand has a Japanese paintbrush effect to be more in keeping with the aesthetic.
 Here is a font sample -